 2. Interact with and keep baby awake for 1-2 hours before your session to ensure he/she is good and sleepy for the session.
 This is very important.
-Without this, we spend too much time getting them to sleep and not as much time photographing them.
+Without this, I spend too much time getting them to sleep and not as much time photographing them.

 *Stimulating baby with a bath or by doing ‘naked time’ prior to the session are some tricks that you can use!